nicklog/devliver/docs/README.md

 ## How to use in composer.json

 To use your Devliver installation in Composer, there is a package repository you have to add to the composer.json in your projects.
 This is your repository of private packages.
+Composer will ask you for credentials.
+Use a client `name` as `username` and the `token` as `password`.
+If you want store these credentials in auth.json.
+Otherwise Composer will aks you always again.

 ```json
 {